 • Wales: -23.3 °C, recorded on 21 January 1940 at Rhayader (Powys)

 • Northern Ireland: -17.5 °C, recorded on 1 January 1979 at Magherally (County Down)

 The conclusion to be drawn is that citizens living in the UK need to be prepared.
-Having the correct clothing, footwear and icegripper equipment to hand is vital, if you want to continue a normal rotutine, avoiding injury and financial impact.
+Having the correct clothing, footwear and ICEGRIPPER equipment to hand is vital, if you want to continue a normal routine, avoiding injury and financial impact.